RuiChen12/RuiChen12.github.io/essays/SmartQuestion.md

 In contrast, the second case about forcing JavaScript file updates was a great example of a well-formed question.
 The asker described the problem in detail, explained their current solution, and asked for better alternatives.
 This encouraged experienced developers to share different approaches, leading to a useful discussion.
 The question was viewed by hundreds of thousands of people and received many helpful answers, showing how a well-structured question benefits not just the asker but the entire developer community.

 From these examples, we learn that smart questions lead to smart answers.
 A vague or poorly formed question may still get an answer, but it is less likely to be helpful or efficient.
 On the other hand, a well-structured question attracts high-quality responses, saves time, and helps the entire community.
 For software engineers, mastering the skill of asking smart questions is just as important as writing good code.

+This essay was written with assistance from ChatGPT, which was used to refine wording, improve clarity, and structure the content.